this-isnt-me/ogPypeline/docs/source/basicformulas.rst

 cuttings_drilled(diameter_value, diameter_units, washout_value, porosity)

+.. list-table:: Function Inputs
+   :widths: 30 70
+   :header-rows: 1

+   * - Input Name
+     - Input Description
+   * - diameter_value
-   #. diameter_value : outer diameter value of annulus (Integer or Float)
+     - outer diameter value of annulus (Integer or Float)
+   * - diameter_units
-   #. diameter_units : a list of inner diameter value of annulus (list of Integers or Floats)
+     - a list of inner diameter value of annulus (list of Integers or Floats)
+   * - washout_value
-   #. washout_value : diameter units (string)
+     - diameter units (string)
+   * - porosity
-   #. porosity : porosity (Float between 0.0 and 1.0)
+     - porosity (Float between 0.0 and 1.0)

 This function is for the calculation of the volume of cuttings produced while drilling.
 It takes in three value inputs(Integers or Floats) and one unit input(String).
 To see the range of diameter units that can be input into the function see the Length units section under General Conversions.
 The washout and porosity values are a decimal display of the percentage i.e. 20% is input into the function as 0.2.
 The function returns a dictionary containing the capacity in volume by length.
 To see the range of capacity units that can be returned, see the example code below or review the Pipe Capacity (Volume per Length) units section of Production Conversions.